Nursultan Nazarbayev International Airport

-The facility opened in 1931 as Akmolinsk Airport then, as the city changed its name, renamed as Tselinograd Airport and then as Astana International Airport.
-With a government decree, the airport was renamed Nursultan Nazarbayev International Airport as a tribute to the first President.
-On June 8, 2020, the airport officially changed its three-character IATA airport code from TSE to NQZ.
+The facility was established in 1930 and began operating as a public airport in 1931 as Akmolinsk Airport then, as the city changed its name, renamed as Tselinograd Airport and then as Astana International Airport.
+The airport was given its current name by the Kazakhstan government in June 2017, in honour of former President of Kazakhstan (1990 – 2019) Nursultan Nazarbayev, under whose presidency it was constructed and inaugurated.
+On 8 June 2020 the airport officially changed its three-character IATA airport code from TSE to NQZ.
 It has been recognised as the 'Best Regional Airport in Central Asia and CIS' at the Skytrax World Airport Awards 2022.
+The airport provides year-round non-stop flights to airports throughout Kazakhstan and to Central Asia, the Middle East, the Caucasus, Europe, Russia, and China.